 A virtual BRC provides a Hotline (telephone interaction) and ideally a supporting online platform to push out key documents to the target audience.
-The aforementioned Northern Wildfire Recovery website is an example of a virtual support platform.
+The Northern Wildfire Recovery website (see Communications) is an example of a virtual support platform.
 Directly following the lifting of the evacuation order in La Ronge in 2015, local business leaders generated an 'impact assessment survey' and based on the results, determined that a physical BRC was not required.
-Instead, a telephone hotline was established in the offices of KCDC and referrals were made to specific agencies such as Labour Market Services (for workforce issues) and Service Canada for employment insurance.
+Instead, a telephone hotline was established in the offices of KCDC, and referrals were made to specific agencies such as Labour Market Services (for workforce issues) and Service Canada for employment insurance.

 A virtual BRC is a cost effective and flexible alternative to a physical centre.
-It allows services to be provided for an extended period of time if required, particularly if a host organization has the capacity to field incoming inquiries.
-A virtual BRC can also support outreach to the business community.
+It allows services to be provided for an extended period if required, particularly if a host organization has the capacity to field incoming inquiries.